getavalon/docs/pages/1.0/index.md

 **Private and Public separation**

 A naive approach to content creation might be to refer to ASSETs straight from another artists workspace.
-At Avalon, data is separated between work-in-progress (private) and data exposed to others (public).
+At Mindbender, data is separated between work-in-progress (private) and data exposed to others (public).

 Private data resides in `work`, public data resides in `publish`.